 Coughs and colds are bothersome ailments that have affected all of us at one time or another.
-These nuscenses are created by viruses in the body.
-Your doctor can diagnose a common cold based on your symptoms.
+These nuisances are created by viruses in the body.
+Your Phoenix mobile physician can diagnose a common cold based on your symptoms.
 In some cases, an X-Ray may be used to determine if there are any infections that need to be addressed.

 Cold symptoms vary widely from patient to patient, however, commonly these consist of: